-Several members have written asking for a definition of the difference among Broadway, Off-Broadway and Off-Off-Broadway.
+Several readers have written asking for a definition of the difference among Broadway, Off-Broadway and Off-Off-Broadway.

-People who work in big theatres generally get paid more because there are more tickets to sell.
-So the distinction generally has to do with theatre size (but not 100 percent of the time).
-Theatres with up to 99 seats generally are considered Off-Off-Broadway; 99-499 seats generally denote Off-Broadway; and 499 and larger generally denote Broadway.
+The distinction generally has to do with theatre size (but not 100 percent of the time).
+Theatres with up to 99 seats generally are considered Off-Off-Broadway; 99-499 seats generally denote Off-Broadway; and 500 and larger generally denote Broadway.
 There are many exceptions, however, and some overlap.
 The real key is what sort of contract the production has.

-Off-Broadway theatres can be located anywhere in New York, but most are congregated in Greenwich Village, the upper West Side and to a lesser degree, the East Side.
+Off-Broadway theatres can be located anywhere in New York, but most are congregated in Greenwich Village and the West Side.
+And Off-Off-Broadway theatres are also located throughout the city.